The Power of Mindfulness in Addiction Recovery

 Mindfulness can also help to identify what triggers cravings for substances and addictive behaviours, on both a surface and subconscious level.

-Practicing mindfulness can help us get back to who we truly are at our core.
+Practising mindfulness can help us get back to who we truly are at our core.
 Learning to be mindful in recovery takes time, but it can assist on the journey towards self-awareness and healing.

 The Origins of Mindfulness